10

 For posting comments, you need a request key for your application:

 Applications should be registered on Stack Apps to get a request key.
-Request keys grant more requests per day, and are necessary ...
+Request keys grant more requests per day, and are necessary for ...

 1